Running Apps

 checkblocks defined inline in the vars file@refinecross-variable validations

 Exits 1 on errors.
-Encrypted values that can't be decrypted in the current context are skipped.
+Encrypted values that can't be decrypted are skipped.

 Flags